 Have you heard about Cat M1?
 This technology is coming soon and will bring the next generation of connectivity, making Internet of Things business models more relevant and achievable by lowering costs of maintaining devices and ensuring reliable and efficient connectivity.
-In this blog post we will talk about some technical details of Cat M1 and why it will be worth considering when implementing future IoT initiatives, specially for large-scale projects.
+In this blog post, we will talk about some technical details of Cat M1 and why it will be worth considering when implementing future IoT initiatives, especially for large-scale projects.

 So, what is Cat M1?

 Category M1 (Cat M1) is a technology that functions on a 1.4 MHz (reduced from 20 MHz) spectrum, has a transmit power of 20Bm, and provides average upload speeds between 200kpbs and 400 kpbs.
 This technology can extend battery life, potentially by up to 10 years.